 Let’s go back to the start

-We started our night in Chicago’s (2-4-1 on all of their bottled drinks, need I say more?).
+We started our night in Chicago’s (2-4-1 on all their bottled drinks, need I say more?).
 Whilst in there, we bumped into one of our friends, George, who had mentioned Daz to me before, but I had declined to be set up with him.
 He said that Daz was out tonight and took me over to introduce us.

 The first few years

 The first few years of our relationship had their ups and downs.
-We got engaged very quickly but didn’t actually move in together until almost 5 years after we first met!
+We got engaged very quickly but didn’t actually move in together until almost five years after we first met!
 We would bicker like any couple does but would have the odd full-blown row if large quantities of alcohol had been consumed (usually me 🙄).

-Nahhhh, of course we didn’t!
-We loved each other so we worked to make changes in our relationship.
+Nahhhh, of course, we didn’t!
+We loved each other, so we worked to make changes in our relationship.
 We decided to actually get our wedding booked and finally moved in with each other.
 7 months after we moved in, we got married.